puppetlabs/puppet-docs/source/guides/custom_facts.markdown

   * if all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode "uname --hardware-platform"`
   * if your fact is any more complicated than that, you'll have to call `Facter::Util::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+As always, whatever the `setcode` statement returns will be used as the fact's value.

 It's important to note that *not everything that works in the terminal will work in a fact*.
 You can use the pipe (`|`) and similar operators just as you normally would, but Bash-specific syntax like `if` will not work.
+The best way to handle this limitation is to write your conditional logic in ruby.

 ### An Example